thosgood/this-weeks-finds/markdown/51-100/week059.md

 structures one runs into for their potential importance.
 For example, the octonions.

-In order to write this week\'s Finds, I needed to learn a little about the octonions.
-I wanted some good descriptions of the octonions, that hopefully would \"explain\" them or at least make them easy to remember.
+In order to write this week's Finds, I needed to learn a little about the octonions.
+I wanted some good descriptions of the octonions, that hopefully would "explain" them or at least make them easy to remember.
 So I asked for help on sci.physics.research, and I got some help from Greg Kuperberg, Ezra Getzler, Matthew Wiener, and Alexander Vlasov.
 After a while Geoffrey Dixon got wind of this and referred me to his work!
-I\'ll probably talk to him later this summer when I go back to Cambridge Massachusetts, and hopefully I\'ll learn more about octonions and the like.
+I'll probably talk to him later this summer when I go back to Cambridge Massachusetts, and hopefully I'll learn more about octonions and the like.

-But for now let me just give a quick beginner\'s introduction to the octonions.
+But for now let me just give a quick beginner's introduction to the octonions.
 A lot of this appears in

-2\) William Fulton and Joe Harris, Representation Theory - a First Course, Springer Verlag, Berlin, 1991.
+2) William Fulton and Joe Harris, Representation Theory - a First Course, Springer Verlag, Berlin, 1991.

-I should add that this book is a very good place to learn about Lie groups, Lie algebras, and their representations\...
+I should add that this book is a very good place to learn about Lie groups, Lie algebras, and their representations...
 I wish I had taken a course based on this book when I was in grad school!

-Let\'s start with the real numbers.
+Let's start with the real numbers.
 Then the complex number

 a+bi